zentity-io/zentity/README.md

 GET _zentity/models
 ```

-Returns all entity models from the `.entity-models` index.
+Returns all entity models from the `.zentity-models` index.

 #### Get an entity model